 – The term “Champagne” is sometimes used to describe yellow-brown Andradite and Imperial garnets

 That was a lot of information!
-Here, finally, is my selection of charms and pendants that showcase some of these beautiful gemstones:
+Here, finally, is our selection of charms and pendants that showcase some of these beautiful gemstones:

 Collage by Charms Guide